tantikristanti/NERD_KID/README.md

 # <font color="blue"> NERD_KID </font> :neckbeard:

-This project will focus on machine learning for classifying items found in Wikidata into 27 classes in Nerd, for instance, Institution, Location, Person.
+This project focuses on machine learning for classifying items found in Wikidata into 27 classes in Nerd, for instance, Institution, Location, Person.

 # Goal
 According to [Wikidata's statistics](https://www.wikidata.org/wiki/Special:Statistics), more than 49 million items can be found in Wikidata.
 With its rich and open knowledge base, it's interesting to learn how those items can be classified into 27 classes.
 These classes are based on [Grobid-NER](http://grobid-ner.readthedocs.io/en/latest/class-and-senses/) 's project results.